“Food is symbolic of love when words are inadequate.” —Alan D. Wolfelt

 “For dessert, chocolate mousse, duh.”

-4. It should be light & healthy (duh): It should come as no surprise that dietitians and nutrition students would value a healthy meal for Valentine’s Day.
-Although it was not a must for all the respondents, several indicated healthy food was a key component of their ideal romantic meal.
+4. It could be also be nutrient-dense: Although it was not a must for all the respondents, several indicated nutrient-dense food was a key component of their ideal romantic meal.

-“Entrée would be seafood- whole grilled fish or mussel/sscalops and a simple side of grilled asparagus or roasted vegetables”
+“Entrée would be seafood- whole grilled fish or mussel/scallops and a simple side of grilled asparagus or roasted vegetables”

 “Heart healthy salmon and leafy greens topped with walnuts.”